Marcus Weathers

-Marcus Joe Weathers (born August 5, 1997) is an American basketball player for MLP Academics Heidelberg of the Basketball Bundesliga (BBL).
+Marcus Joe Weathers (born August 5, 1997) is an American basketball player who last played for Arka Gdynia of the Polish Basketball League (PLK).
 He played college basketball for the Miami RedHawks, Duquesne University for about three seasons, and spent his last year of eligibility at SMU Mustangs.

 Collegiate career

 SMU Mustangs (2021–2022)

 As Marcus and his twin brother, Michael, were reunited for almost quite some time, they both believed that this was not the plan they had in mind since they are seriously considering to commence workouts for the NBA G-League.
 In their first game back together with his twin brother, Marcus dropped 11 points and 7 rebounds in a 86–62 victory over the McNeese State Cowboys.
 His twin brother, Michael, recorded 9 points and 4 steals in that same game.
 On January 29, 2022, Marcus scored a season-high 27 points to go along with 9 rebounds in a 69–61 victory over the Temple Owls.